Top 12 Dates in the Horse Racing Calendar

 Average Date: 16th–20th June

 Royal Ascot is the epitome of glamour and prestige in horse racing.
 As one of the most famous horse racing festivals in the world, it draws royalty, celebrities, and top racing talent.
 Held over five days, the event features some of the best flat racing in the season, including the renowned Gold Cup.
-Bettors have plenty of opportunities to apply their horse racing tips, as the variety of races provides a range of betting markets.
+Punters have plenty of opportunities to find and use horse racing tips, as the variety of races provides a range of betting markets.
 Whether you’re focused on the top Group 1 races or the handicaps, Royal Ascot is an essential event for betting on horse racing.

 Average Date: 3rd July

 The Coral Eclipse Stakes is an early summer flat racing season highlight, where three-year-olds face older horses for the first time.
-Run over a mile and a quarter, this race is a major test of middle-distance talent and provides excellent betting opportunities.
+Run over a mile and a quarter, this race is a major test of middle-distance talent.
 For punters looking to use horse racing tips, the Coral Eclipse often provides a preview of form for major races later in the season.
-It’s a key event for bettors tracking middle-distance horses through the year.
+It’s a key event for people following the leading middle-distance horses throughout the season.

 10. King George VI and Queen Elizabeth Stakes at Ascot